• Skip to primary navigation

 Group Leader Page

+Together, these resources offer rich opportunities to understand the circuit basis of behaviour.
 We are investigating the circuit logic of innate behaviours, especially sexually dimorphic behaviours dependent on pheromones.
 We are also interested in how learned behaviours interact with and modify innate behavioural responses.
-Recently connectomics data have generated many new hypotheses in both areas that we aim to test.
+Finally, we are following the transformations from sensory input, multimodal integration to descending control of motor behaviour.

+We have active projects in each of these areas and many new avenues are opening up.
 We encourage any student fascinated by the synaptic, neuronal and network basis of behaviour to apply.
-This includes not just biologists and neuroscientists but also computer scientists, physicists and mathematicians, who could have much to contribute to both dry lab connectomics research as well as technically intensive experimental brain and behaviour work.
+This includes not just biologists and neuroscientists but also computer scientists, engineers and physicists.

 References